 - An unusual, musty odor

 Sometimes mold may be concealed underneath wallpaper, paneling, carpet, or behind walls.
-If you suspect hidden mold growing in your bedroom, it’s smart to consider hiring a professional who can perform a thorough investigation of your home.
+If you suspect that hidden mold is growing in your bedroom, it’s smart to consider hiring a professional who can perform a thorough investigation of your home.

 Controlling Mold in the Bedroom

 Keep in mind that it’s nearly impossible to keep mold spores from entering your home.
 Microscopic spores can come in through open airways, windows, and vents, or latch onto clothing and pets.
 Therefore, the best approach to preventing mold is to make sure your bedroom environment doesn’t support its growth.

 To prevent mold in your bedroom, it’s important to control humidity, increase ventilation, and immediately clean up any standing water or spills.
 To accomplish this, make sure to:

 - Keep humidity low and consider using a digital monitor to keep humidity between 30% and 50%